Broome is located in the northern part of Western Australia and is a major stop on the backpacking and RV Australia travel trail.

 - Hostelworld – This is the best hostel accommodation site out there with the largest inventory, best search interface, and widest availability.

 - Booking.com – The best all around booking site that constantly provides the cheapest and lowest rates.
 They have the widest selection of budget accommodation.
 In all my tests, they’ve always had the cheapest rates out of all the booking websites.

 - Rome2Rio – This website allows you to see how to get from point A to point B the best and cheapest way possible.
 Just enter your departure and arrival destinations and it will give you all the bus, train, plane, or boat routes that can get you there as well as how much they cost.
-One of the best transportation website out there!
+It’s one of the best transportation websites out there!